bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

   alt="Example, Cloning the Unordered List." />
 </p>

-Using the j query clone method, you can see here, we have got a clone method that allow us to take that entire un ordered list to make a clone of it.
-And then we are going to append it to the slider that will put it at the end of the element slider.
+<p>Using the jQuery clone method, you can see here, we have got a clone
+method that allow us to take that entire un ordered list to make a clone of it.
+And then we are going to append it to the slider that will put it at the end of the element slider.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~ 335/336. code in index.html (200) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">